Distance From Vancouver:

 Of note: Long and gruelling trail.
 Narrow

-path through the forest next to steep drop offs.
+path through the forest next to steep drop-offs.
 Loose rock closer to

 the top.
 This trail is semi-dangerous when dry, dangerous when wet.

-boots, a trekking pole and sun protection (if it's sunny) are
+Hiking boots and poles, and sun protection (if it's sunny) are

 highly recommended.
-Mosquitoes galore in the sub alpine area
+Mosquitoes galore in the sub-alpine area

 between the forest and bare rocks near the top of the mountain.
 Not much